jlongster/webfighter/docs/making-of.md

 ## Conclusion

 I hope you enjoy webfighter and are inspired to make some games for mobile, especially Firefox OS!
-Look for webfighter the Firefox Marketplace near you, and feel free to file any issues here on github if you have questions.
+Look for webfighter in the Firefox Marketplace near you, and feel free to file any issues here on github if you have questions.